-Students who enroll in any graduate program in the GWSPH without a prior Master of Public Health (MPH) degree from an accredited school or program of public health will be required to successfully pass the zero-credit, self-paced, online course Pathways to Public Health (PUBH 6080).
+Students who enroll in any graduate program in the GWSPH without a prior degree from an accredited school or program of public health will be required to successfully pass the zero-credit, self-paced, online course Pathways to Public Health (PUBH 6080).
 There is no fee for this course.
 It is a required course for graduation and must be completed within the term the academic advisor recommends.
-This course provides content that complies with standard graduate learning objectives set by CEPH for all non-MPH program curriculum.
-Additional information is available here and from your academic advisor.
+This course provides content that complies with standard graduate learning objectives set by CEPH for all non-MPH programs curriculum.
+Additional information is available from your academic advisor.